Jordan Pereira (rugby league)

-Jordan Pereira (born 6 April 1993) is a New Zealand professional rugby league footballer who plays as a er for the Brisbane Broncos in the NRL.
+Jordan Pereira (born 6 April 1993) is a New Zealand former professional rugby league footballer who last played for the Brisbane Broncos in the National Rugby League (NRL).

-He previously played for the St. George Illawarra Dragons in the National Rugby League.
+He previously played for the St. George Illawarra Dragons in the NRL.

 Early life

 Pereira was born in Lower Hutt, New Zealand to a Samoan father and English mother.

 He played his junior rugby league for the Willagee Bears in Perth Rugby League.

 Early career

 In 2014, Pereira went on to play in the QLD Intrust Super Cup for the Mackay Cutters.
 Midway through 2017, Pereira signed with the St. George Illawarra Dragons on an 18-month contract.

 Career

 2018

 In round 19 of the 2018 season, Pereira made his NRL debut against the North Queensland, scoring a try in St. George Illawarra's 24–10 win.

 Pereira played in both finals matches for St. George Illawarra in the 2018 NRL season which were against the Brisbane Broncos and South Sydney.
 St. George Illawarra defeated Brisbane in week one at Suncorp Stadium in a shock 48–18 victory.
 The following week, St. George Illawarra were defeated by Souths 13–12 at ANZ Stadium ending their season.